cloud-gov/cg-site/_docs/technology/malicious-traffic.md

 ## Blocking known malicious patterns

-All inbound traffic to the cloud.gov platform are protected by a set of [web application firewall (WAF) rules](https://aws.amazon.com/waf/), which allow us to block any traffic that matches known malicious patterns.
+All inbound traffic to the cloud.gov platform are protected by a set of [web application firewall (WAF) rules](https://aws.amazon.com/waf/), which can block any traffic that matches known malicious patterns.
 The WAF rules for cloud.gov currently include managed rule sets offered by AWS that offer protection against:

 - [Cross-site scripting (XSS)](https://owasp.org/www-community/attacks/xss/)
 - Requests for invalid paths or extensions